Bug report #2596

 in a project add a group of layers plus other layers and some kind of overlay.
 I tested with a bunch of PostGIS layers, some of them grouped and a WMS overlay.
 When removing the group it seems that the canvas is redrawn as many times as the number of layers in the group being removed.

-#14 Updated by Giovanni Manghi about 8 years ago
+#14 Updated by Giovanni Manghi over 8 years ago

 - Affected QGIS version set to master